[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 agentcore deploy

-Here's the result when I send the same prompt:
+Here's the result of sending the same prompt:

 🔧 Tool: code_interpreter